 When to deploy

-Selecting issues for which the executive authority to generate commitments is appropriate is similar to the problem segmenting work that takes place at the outset of Grand Challenge planning.
-Calls to action, like Grand Challenges, must have a “Goldilocks” level of specificity and focus, balancing ambition with feasibility.
-[Kalil, T., phone interview with Policy Design Lab, August 1, 2016] Use calls to action to draw attention to high priority challenges which appear to be at a tipping point, and where greater collaboration among stakeholders and greater visibility to potential funders would substantially advance progress.
+Calls to action can be used to draw attention to high priority challenges that appear to be at a tipping point, and where greater collaboration among stakeholders and greater visibility to potential funders would substantially advance progress.
 They can also be utilized to meet mounting pressure or be used following a major world event to galvanize domestic resources.
-Different “organizing principles” for selecting commitments include:
+Different “organizing principles” for selecting commitments include [Garg, K. Personal communication , December 20, 2016]:

 Place-based: “In X cities or communities, IT employers and training providers will work together to help train Y workers.”